Police: Man died jumping from Mississippi bridge amid chase

 Trending News

-The police chief the man jumped off the bridge before responding officers could stop him.
+The police chief said the man jumped off the bridge before responding officers could stop him.
 The death is being investigated.

 More News